Yellowknife (administrative district)

-The Yellowknife Administration district, was a political management jurisdiction representing Yellowknife, Northwest Territories in Canada.
+The Yellowknife Administration district, was a political management jurisdiction representing Yellowknife, Northwest Territories, Canada.

-The district was created by Federal legislation in 1939 to encompass lands within a 3.5-mile radius of the town centre.
-Its primary functions were to create a Trustee Council that would represent civic issues in Yellowknife.
+The district was created by federal legislation in 1939 and was established on October 1 of that year to encompass lands within a 3.5-mile radius of the town centre, with a total area of 38.48 sqmi.
+A Trustee Council was created to handle civic issues in Yellowknife.
 The issues included liquor control, sanitation, land surveys, schools, and taxation.
-The Trustee Council was partly appointed and partly elected from a pool of local businessmen.
-This system continued until 1953 when the first fully elected Municipal Town Council was organized and Yellowknife civic affairs were no longer managed by the Federal government.
+The council was composed of three elected and three appointed trustees or three elected and four appointed (including the chairman) from a pool of local businessmen.
+According to one source, in 1948 it expanded to nine, with four more elected members, then contracted to three in 1950.
+This system continued until 1953 when the first fully elected Municipal Town Council was organized and Yellowknife civic affairs were no longer managed by the federal government.